 The first step is to plan ahead.
 Think of several different people who you could ask to write the letter when the time arises.
 Include contact details as well as names, in case it is a while before you will need to request the letter.

 An additional consideration is to ask for recommendation letters as you go.
 If you are finishing a course with a professor you have worked closely with and have a good relationship with, it is worth asking for a letter of recommendation there and then – before they have time to forget about you!

 When requesting the letter, remember that you are asking this person to do you a favour.
 Be courteous and gracious, and be sure to give them plenty of notice so that they are not rushed.

 Here is a compilation of top tips for requesting a scholarship recommendation letter:

 - Request the letter as early as possible.
 Ideally, you should contact the individual as soon as you receive the request for the recommendation letter.
 If you give very little notice, the letter is going to be rushed and may not convey the key messages as well as it could have done.

 - Check that the person writing the recommendation letter feels comfortable writing it.
 If the letter of recommendation is written by someone who is struggling to say anything about you, it is going to end up sounding generic and doing nothing to support your application.
 Ask the individual early on if they feel that they know you and your work well enough to write the letter.
 If they don’t, move on to another individual on your list.

 - Provide the individual with as much information as possible.
-This should include the name of the program, the forms they must fill out (it is best to provide 2 copies of each form in case of mistakes), your full name and contact details, a copy of your application and essay, and all of the information regarding the content requirements and deadline for the letter.
+This should include the name of the scholarship, the forms they must fill out (it is best to provide 2 copies of each form in case of mistakes), your full name and contact details, a copy of your application and essay, and all of the information regarding the content requirements and deadline for the letter.